 We normally have 10 events per year running from September.
 The NWRPA does not meet in January or August.
 You can join at any time your membership entitles you to attend all events for a year from the date you join.
 Please see Membership page for details.
 All events are held on the second Monday of the month commencing at 19:00 BST/GMT.
 Events typically last for 60 to 90 minutes and are followed by a networking meeting for Members.

-Our programme of events for 2024-25 is taking shape, although later Events have yet to be finalised.
-If you would like to make a presentation, or give a talk on a topic of interest to our membership, please contact the Association secretary Mr Frank Kelley.
+Our programme of events for 2025-26 is taking shape, although later events have yet to be finalised.
+If you would like to make a presentation, or give a talk on a topic of interest to our membership, please contact the Association Secretary Mr Frank Kelley.

 Shakespeare, Freud and their Birth Conjunction Events